-Several international banks with branches on the island offer global payment-processing solutions, and Manx Telecom offers an Island-based secure e-payment platform which can take multi-currency and Sterling-based transactions, enabling Island businesses to market their products globally.
+Several international banks with branches on the island offer global payment processing, and Manx Telecom offers an island-based secure e-payment platform which can take multi-currency and sterling-based transactions, enabling Manx businesses to market their products globally.

-Banks are regulated by the Financial Services Commission under the Financial Services Act 2008.
-This new legislation, which came into force on August 1, 2008, consolidated several pieces of financial services legislation, including the Financial Supervision Act 1988 and the Banking Act 1998, into one Act and simplified the licensing regime.
+Banks are regulated by the Isle of Man Financial Services Commission (IOMFSC) under the Financial Services Act 2008.
+This legislation, which came into force on 1 August 2008, simplified the licensing regime and consolidated several pieces of financial services legislation, including the Financial Supervision Act 1988 and the Banking Act 1998, into one Act.
 The underlying regulations remain largely unchanged however, although the term 'banking' has been reclassified as 'deposit taking.'

-A Managed Bank employs the services of another licensed bank in the Isle of Man, the "Approved Manager", to provide the day to day management and administrative functions to it.
-The Managed Bank may not employ any staff in the Island without the consent of the Commission and it must operate from the premises of the "Approved Manager".
-Unless otherwise agreed with the Commission, all banks that were approved under the old legislation to manage another bank or building society are expected to hold licences to conduct Class 7 Management or Administration Services.
+A managed bank employs the services of another licensed bank in the Isle of Man, the approved manager, to provide the day to day management and administrative functions to it.
+The managed bank may not employ any staff on the island without the IOMFSC’s consent and must operate from the premises of the approved manager.
+Unless otherwise agreed with the IOMFSC, all banks that were approved under the old legislation to manage another bank or building society are expected to hold licences to conduct class 7 management or administration services.

-The Commission’s General Licensing Policy provides guidance for banking licenceholders.
-A licenceholder and its key staff are required to be 'fit and proper' persons.
+The IOMFSC general licensing policy provides guidance for banking licence holders.
+A licence holder and its key staff are required to be 'fit and proper' persons.
 The Commission’s licensing policy is to apply a test of fitness and propriety in the key areas of integrity, competence and solvency.

 The fit and proper test is both an initial test at the time of granting a licence and a continuing test in relation to the conduct of regulated activities.
 The test takes into account integrity, solvency and competence.
 The licensing policy provides guidance on the key requirements, such as: